GianlucaGuarini/rawth/README.md

 # rawth

-Pure functional isomorphic router based on streams
+Pure functional isomorphic router based on streams.
+It works consistently on modern browsers and on node.

 [![Build Status][travis-image]][travis-url]